 2. Technical Problems with Your Website: Surprisingly, even high-quality, relevant content can be mistaken as a soft 404 due to technical issues, such as problems with JavaScript SEO.

-3. Google’s Misinterpretation: Sometimes, Google can deindex thousands of pages because it has misunderstood the content on a site.
+3. Google’s Misinterpretation: Sometimes, Google can deindex thousands of pages because of some weird issues I discuss later in the article.

 For example, one of our e-commerce clients implemented a layout change.
 They thought it was just a small change and didn’t need to be reviewed by the SEO team.
 That’s when most SEO horror stories start 🙂